February 25, 2020

 If you are familiar with task or project management software then you must have an idea about Asana.
 It is simply one of the most popular project management software that allows you to organize, plan, and share your work with the team.

 Statistical analysis of the application shows that recently the software raised more than $75 million from various investment firms in order to expand their business and services overseas.
 It has about 30,000 paying clients with more and more coming in rapidly so that investment is well deserved.

-But what if this fame is all hype and nothing more?
+But what if this fame of Asana project management is all hype and nothing more?

 The rapidly increasing fame of Asana is due to the software’s performance but also due to the fact that the fundraising money came from big founders from reputable tech companies.

 The company was founded in 2008 by Dustin Moskovitz who was one of the founders of Facebook and Justin Rosenstein who was an early employee at Google.

 So we now know when the software was founded and how fast its business is growing.
 Now let’s see how does the software work and what are the benefits associated with the software.